 Pathos advert case study

-If you want a really strong example of pathos is an advertisement, check out this shot list from a particularly emotional Zillow spot.
-Notice how the shots on the son are often singles and medium close-ups:
+If you want a really strong example of pathos in an advertisement, check out this particularly emotional Zillow spot.

 This Zillow commercial shows a father and son who have just suffered the terrible loss of their wife/mother.
 The father tries to cheer his son up by finding a new home, one preferably near the boy's grandparents.